 - TTX poisoning is caused by a neurotoxin produced by certain fish and invertebrates (e.g., pufferfish, triggerfish, mola mola, Japanese fugu) from the order Tetrodontiformes - It causes systemic paralysis, which can lead to death - Cooking does not alter toxin potency - Avoid eating these fish in any form or preparation

-The goal is prevention through education.
-Avoid eating these species and seek medical evaluation if TTX poisoning is suspected.
-Symptoms of TTX poisoning can progress rapidly, so activate EMS as soon as symptoms present.
+Symptoms of TTX poisoning can progress rapidly.
+Activate EMS as soon as symptoms present.

 Tetrodotoxin ingestion has a unique place within certain cultures.